 The coupled atmosphere-ocean general circulation models (CGCMs) have been widely used in the studies of climate variability, change and prediction.
 Despite decades of development, there are still many systematic biases in CGCMs, hampering the reliability of model results and limiting their utility.
 A prominent tropical bias in generations of CGCMs is the double intertropical convergence zone (ITCZ) syndrome, which is characterized by two parallel zonal bands of annual precipitation straddling the equator over the central and eastern Pacific, while it is absent in the observations (Mechoso et al., 1995; Lin, 2007; Zuidema et al., 2016; Zhang et al., 2019).
-Specifically, the double ITCZ bias is primarily seen in the Pacific and Atlantic sectors, and during the southern hemisphere rainy season (Li and Xie, 2014; Adam et al., 2018).
 The observed convergence zone south of the equator extends southeastward from the western Pacific, whereas most CGCMs simulate a southern zonal rainfall band extending too far eastward.
 This bias is often associated with excessive warm sea surface temperatures (SSTs) in the southeastern Pacific (SEP).
-Similarly, in the tropical Atlantic basin, most CGCMs present a spurious southern zonal convergence zone, mirroring the actual zonal convergence zone north of the equator (Richter et al., 2014; Siongco et al., 2015).
+Similarly, in the tropical Atlantic basin, most CGCMs present a fake southern zonal convergence zone, mirroring the actual zonal convergence zone north of the equator.
 The spurious double ITCZ not only affects the intensity of the Hadley circulation and the distribution of the trade winds directly related to the simulation of El Niño events, but also creates biases of latent heating in the tropics that can impact midlatitude weather and climate through atmospheric teleconnections (Schneider et al., 2009; Manganello and Huang, 2009).

-The double ITCZ syndrome in CGCMs has been a long-standing problem, and it remains a serious impediment to model development.
+The double ITCZ syndrome in CGCMs has been a long-standing problem, and it remains a serious impediment.
 In earlier phases of Coupled Model Intercomparison Project (CMIP), from Phase 3 (CMIP3) to Phase 5 (CMIP5), most CGCMs suffered from the double ITCZ problem to various degrees (Lin, 2007).
 Compared with CMIP3 models, there is no evidence of improvements in reducing the excessive precipitation and warmer SST in the SEP by the CMIP5 models, with results from CMIP5 somewhat worse than those from CMIP3 (Zhang et al., 2015).
 In the latest CMIP6, the biases persist in some of the current state-of-the-art CGCMs (Williams et al., 2018; Wu et al., 2019), indicating that it remains a tough challenge to alleviate the double ITCZ bias in CGCMs.